F1- Top Drivers of the Season So Far | FOX Sports Asia

 He has maximised his Toro Rosso Honda package whenever possible.
 In Bahrain, just the second race of the season, he produced an astonishing drive to finish 4th.
 At the Hungarian Grand Prix he was the only driver not to get lapped by the leaders.

-5 months ago, Daniel Ricciardo’s Red Bull seat would certainly have been filled by Carlos Sainz, but the fact that Helmut Marko is considering Gasly shows just what good a job this young 22 year old has done.
+5 months ago, Daniel Ricciardo’s Red Bull seat would certainly have been filled by Carlos Sainz Jr, but the fact that Helmut Marko is considering Gasly shows what a good job this young 22 year old has done.

 3. Kevin Magnussen, Haas